OnHoliday/DeepLearning_CNN/README_Project_DL.md

 and place the CSVs in the log dir.

-IF you would like to get our trained models, please ask us and we will be happy to provide them to you.
+If you would like to get our trained models, please ask us and we will be happy to provide them to you.